This is part of the Brennan Center’s work on the Freedom to Vote Act.

-Since 2018, nine states have restored voting rights to individuals with previous felony convictions, whether through referendum, legislation, or executive order.
+Since 2018, ten states have restored voting rights to individuals with previous felony convictions, whether through referendum, legislation, or executive order.

 - Almost two thirds of voters in Florida approved Amendment 4, which restores voting rights for individuals with past felony convictions.

-- State legislatures in Arizona, Colorado, Louisiana, Nevada, New Jersey, New York, and Washington also passed rights restoration laws.
+- State legislatures in Arizona, Colorado, Connecticut, Louisiana, Nevada, New Jersey, New York, and Washington also passed rights restoration laws.

 - In New York, Governor Cuomo restored voting rights through an executive order.
 In Kentucky, Governor Beshear also used an executive order to restore voting rights, as did Governor Reynolds in Iowa.